kiquetal/british-council/effective-mettings/28-08-2022/readme.md

 ### After class

-It is a major reson for
+It is a major reason for
 This means that
 As a result of
 For examples/such as